AMWA-TV/bcp-007-01/docs/Overview.md

 **MUX flows**

-NDI are always mux flows.
-Will need to make sure we have a way to specify capabilities on mux sender/receiver The NDI muxed flow SHALL have parents of video or audio flows.
+An NDI Sender shall be fed by a muxed flow.
+The NDI muxed flow SHALL have parents of video or audio flows.

+The NDI muxed flow SHALL include the following properties:

+`format` SHALL be `mux`
+`media_type` SHALL be `application\ndi`

 **Video flows**

+For NDI Full Bandwidth flows, `media_type` SHALL be `video/raw`

+For NDI HX, HX2 and HX3 flows, `media_type` SHALL be `video/H264` or `video/H265`

-NMOS Senders SHOULD map the employed `NDIlib_FourCC_video_type` to the `bit-depth`, `component` and `sub-sampling` properties.
+NDI Senders SHOULD map the employed `NDIlib_FourCC_video_type` to the NMOS `bit-depth`, `component` and `sub-sampling` properties.

-> NDI supports video+alpha video flows.
-These SHALL be modeled as a single video flow, including a channel labelled "A" in the `components` parameters.
+NDI supports video+alpha video flows.
+These SHALL be modeled as a single video flow, including a channel labelled `A` in the `components` parameters for the alpha channel.

 **Audio flows**

-Audio flow `media_type` SHALL be defined by the encoding of the source audio and utilize one of the known audio media types.
-Note that the NDI SDK MAY utilize different audio encoding, but this is negotiated by the SDK between the sender and receiver, and is not declared in the NMOS definition of the flow.

-**Metadata flows**

-Metadata is abstracted and does not appear as a discrete flow behind the mux.
+For NDI Full Bandwidth, the NDI SDK could transcode the audio flow.
+As the paramaters of this intermediate transport encoding are not exposed, the `media_type` SHOULD be a supported PCM type.

+For NDI HX, HX2 and HX3, `media_type` SHALL be `audio/mpeg4-generic` for audio flows utilizing the AAC codec, and SHALL be `audio/opus` for audio flows utilizing the Opus codec.

 ### Sources

-> Nothing special to state here.
-Probably delete this section.
+> Perhaps talk about parent sources if relevant

 ### Senders

-NDI Senders do not utilize SDP to describe the flow; therefore senders SHALL NOT specify the  `manifest_href` parameter.
+NDI Senders do not utilize SDP to describe the flow; therefore senders SHOULD specify the `manifest_href` as `null`.

 For NDI, the transport SHALL be specified: